 Carol Bell, AIA, has been promoted to an Associate on the BRR Architecture leadership team.
 Carol has 12 years of commercial architecture experience, and has spent the last 10 working with prototypes.
 She is instrumental in the development, maintenance, and site-adapt support for both new store and remodel projects, and is responsible for the programming of complex logistical operations, researching and implementing new techniques and products, As part of her role, Carol has also been heavily involved in the development of Revit and AutoCAD drawing efficiencies, including automation and the ability to maintain multiple prototype options within each model.

 Charles James, AIA, has been promoted to the BRR leadership team as an Associate.
 Charles has 35+ years of experience providing project management and architectural services on a variety of projects.
 He has provided leadership on all phases of many different project types, and currently is directly involved in BRR’s construction documents quality control process.
 His extensive experience in building detailing has proven to a be a valuable asset on our projects.

 Ryan McKay, AICP has been promoted to an Associate on the BRR Architecture leadership team.
 During his 12+ years at the firm, Ryan has been instrumental in the development, guidance and implementation of entitlement efforts surrounding new stores and renovation projects for national retailers, and he has been supporting clients in implementing their omni-channel strategies across the country.
-Ryan’s urban planning background, paired with more than a decade of entitlement experience, has made him highly influential in the planning of commercial and mixed-use development proposals in our region, provides additional perspective when coordinating the numerous jurisdictional challenges associated with retail development.
+Ryan’s urban planning background and 10+ years of entitlement experience provides him with perspective when navigating through the numerous jurisdictional challenges associated with retail development.
+All of this has made him highly influential in the planning of commercial and mixed-use development proposals in our region.